 You can already notice that this is a complex decision.
 One thing is for sure: there is a guinea pig fit for everyone’s personality and style!

-After we go through every guinea pig breed we will give you some important information that will help you with the decision.
+This article will guide you through the differences in guinea pigs breeds and hopefully help you pick the right one for you!
+Also, after we go through every guinea pig breed we will give you some important information that will help you with the decision.
+Let’s start!

 Short Haired Guinea Pig Breeds

-The most popular short haired guinea pig breed?
-Probably the American guinea pig breed, but there are also four other short haired guinea pig breeds which are also highly popular in choice.
+What is the most popular short haired guinea pig breed?
+Probably the American guinea pig breed, but there are also other short haired guinea pig breeds which are also highly popular.

 Long Haired Guinea Pig Breeds

-Also, if you are a first-time adopter, the Peruvian guinea pig may not be your best choice as it needs more care than an average guinea pig breed because it’s high maintenance.
-This breed of guinea pig requires regular bathing, frequent grooming and a hygiene routine to avoid complications.
-The Peruvian’s coat is so long that they cannot groom themselves and if left unmonitored for a long time, it can get in knots.
+Also, if you are a first-time adopter, the Peruvian guinea pigs may not be your best choice as it needs more care than an average guinea pig breed because of its high maintenance.
+This breed of guinea pigs requires regular bathing, frequent grooming and a hygiene routine to avoid complications.
+The Peruvian’s coat is so long that they cannot groom themselves and if left unmonitored for a long time, it can get tangled in knots.

-Bathing is also very important because the dirt collected can cause skin diseases or infections or their fur can get matted.
-The Peruvian guinea pig breed has such long hair because they have an autosomal recessive gene.
-Health-wise, this breed is quite delicate as it is prone to fly strike, an infection caused by flies.
+Bathing is also very important because the collected dirt can cause skin diseases or infections or their fur can get matted.
+The Peruvian guinea pig breed has a long hair because they have an autosomal recessive gene.
+Health-wise, this breed is quite delicate as it is prone to getting mites.

 Personality wise, the Peruvian guinea pig is very social and needs a lot of attention and space for movement.
 They thrive in a warm and dry environment, while a cold and damp one may give them health issues.
 Lastly, Peruvians can be found in many different colors and the most popular choice is a tricolor Peruvian guinea pig.